Gothic Quarter Walking Tour, Barcelona

 10) Temple d'August - MUHBA (Temple of Augustus)

-Designated as a Cultural Asset of National Interest, the Temple of Augustus was constructed during the Imperial Period and served as a central structure in the city.
-At some point, it was demolished, and its remains remained hidden until the late 19th century when three of its columns emerged at the construction site of Catalonia's Hiking Club.
-Subsequently, a fourth column was exhibited at King's Square ("Plaça del Rei") and later incorporated into the structure, as it stands today.
+At some point, it was demolished, and its remains were hidden until the late 19th century when three of its columns emerged at the construction site of Catalonia's Hiking Club.
+Subsequently, a fourth column was revealed at King's Square and later incorporated into the structure, as it stands today.

 11